mikaelbr/gulp-gitshasuffix/README.md

 ## Usage

 A plugin for Gulp to suffix files with latest commit sha.
+As of `v1.0.0`, this plugin works with [`gulp-rev-replace`](https://github.com/jamesknelson/gulp-rev-replace).

 E.g. Use instead of having timestamps on compiled files to avoid caching (versioning).